Mileston-co/mb-docs/docs/mileston-sdks/backend-sdk.md

 # Backend SDK Documentation

-Welcome to the **Mileston Payments JavaScript/Typescript Backend SDK**—your ultimate tool to manage payment links, invoices, and recurring payments like a boss! 😎 Whether you’re building a simple checkout system or a full-blown payment management solution, we’ve got your back with a developer-friendly, secure, and lightweight SDK.
+Welcome to the **Mileston Payments JavaScript/TypeScript Backend SDK**—your ultimate tool to manage payment links, payouts, invoices, and recurring payments!
+Whether you’re building a simple checkout system or a full-blown payment management solution, we’ve got your back with a developer-friendly, secure, and lightweight SDK.

 ---

 ## 🚀 Features

 - **Create and Manage Payment Links:** Let your customers pay with ease!
+- **Send Payouts:** Transfer funds directly to recipients' wallets.
 - **Generate and Update Invoices:** From client billing to reminders, stay on top of your payments.
 - **Handle Recurring Payments:** Automate those monthly, weekly, or even daily payments like a pro.
 - **Secure and Reliable:** Sleep soundly knowing your payments are safe.